Projects

 Developing next-generation genomic clinical decision support

 Traditionally, genomic-based clinical decision support rules have been implemented as pop-up alerts that interrupt the clinical workflow.
-In addition, the clinical decision support rules usually consider only a single gene at a time.
+In addition, clinical decision support rules usually consider only a single gene at a time.

-As clinical-grade whole-exome and whole-genome sequencing becomes more common, technologies are needed to interpret patient genomic data and deliver comprehensive, integrated knowledge to clinicians at the right time.
+As clinical-grade whole-exome and whole-genome sequencing become more common, technologies are needed to interpret patient genomic data and deliver comprehensive, integrated knowledge to clinicians at the right time.
 In partnership with the Center for Individualized Medicine and the Office of Information and Knowledge Management, we are developing novel systems that provide scalable next-generation genomic clinical decision support.
 In collaboration with the Medication Safety Code initiative, we are exploring technologies that will enable patients to access personalized pharmacogenomics recommendations using mobile devices.

 Standardizing clinical genetic data